SNAP Benefits in Montana: How to Apply and Qualify

 SHARE

-The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries.
-If you have a low income, these benefits can help you and your family afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, provides monthly benefits to help you and your family buy groceries.
+It's a vital resource for many low-income households across Montana.

 SNAP Income Limits and Benefit Amounts in Montana